ansiny1234/hyperledger-fabric-webapi/README.md

 **to be fixed: manually copy `src/artifacts` to the `dist/artifacts` folder

 ## Run
-`docker-compose up` for initializing the fabric network.
+`cd dist/artifacts` and `docker-compose up` for initializing the fabric network.
 If the docker images are not present, they will be downloaded.
 `npm dist/index.js` for running the application

 ## Test
 1) Create a new network by deleting previous fabric docker containers.
 2) install the 'request' package `npm install request`
 2) `node dist/test/e2e.js`